Platform overview

 Conducting market and competitor research is vital if you want to offer your potential customers an industry-beating product.

-And remember to iterate on your market and competitor research – repeat and build on your research to make sure you have a full understanding of industry trends and so you can identify new ones.
+And remember to iterate on your market and competitor research—repeat and build on your research to make sure you have a full understanding of industry trends and so you can identify new ones.

-And your product development research doesn’t end once your product’s out there in the market.
 Are your customers truly satisfied with your offering?
 Are you giving them reasons to be loyal to your brand?

-It’s a mistake to assume that your customers are satisfied just because they chose to buy from your company.
 It’s vital that you continue assessing your customers’ happiness and desires, and to make sure you’re on top of any unmet needs.

 We hope this practical guide to product development research has been useful for you, and that you can take this insight and continue developing concepts and products that wow your customers.